tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > the roar of a waterfall, the wind soughing through a forest, or the harmonies of human speech, based on reason and not on aesthetics.
 > Similarly, the new painters will provide their admirers with artistic sensations created only by the harmony of contrasting hues of light [p.
 12 of the 2004 translation by Peter Read].

+In other words, a musician seeking to mimic nature and create representational works would produce sounds corresponding to those we hear in nature.
+Instead, most musicians seek catharsis and want to express themselves, so they play instruments built specifically for the sole purpose of playing melodies based on pure notes.

+In this light, the Cubists were just trying to catch up with musicians by doing their own thing.

-A bit later he asserts that the Cubist style permits the artists "to give the object proportions appropriate to the *degree of plasticity* he desires" [p.
+A bit later Apollinaire asserts that the Cubist style permits the artists "to give the object proportions appropriate to the *degree of plasticity* he desires" [p.
 16, emphasis added].

 There's that word again!